Ethenyl/Ethenyl.github.io/_posts/2020-10-03-an-alternative-git-branching-model.md

 During my first couple of weeks, I learned much more than during the past two years both in terms of best practices enforcement and continuous integration.
 Beforehand, I never had the opportunity nor the knowledge to squash commits together or rebase a branch that was behind one of the main branches.

 I needed to quickly get up to speed and the best way was to learn from my colleagues and try to document myself on the **Git** flow they were using.
-That's when I started reading the source post.
+That's when I started reading the source post and changing my ways.

+It is only when I reached a certain point that I started to feel like something was missing, that some corner cases weren't taken into account.

+During those last years, I moved from one job to another and worked on multiple projects at the same time with different team sizes, which led me to start experimenting with a different branching model.

+And after this experimentation period, I feel that this branching model is now mature enough to release it and start getting some feedback from more experienced people.

 ## Purpose